 This case is in its early stages, but we expect it to follow the trajectory of the other emissions cases, including VW and Mercedes.

-We intend to secure funding from commercial providers to ensure we have the resources available to instruct the best experts and barristers and to have a large enough legal team to ensure that our clients get the best service possible.
+We have secured funding from a litigation funder to ensure we have the resources available to instruct the best experts and barristers and to have a large enough legal team to ensure that our clients get the best service possible.